 - Craggs Hut Walking Trail in Katarapko Campground is open and on high ground overlooking the floodplain.

-- Drive along Katarapko Way to Lock 4 to see the expanse of water across the floodplain, which is teeming with bird life.
+- Drive along Craggs Road to campsite 43 to see the expanse of water across the floodplain, which is teeming with bird life.
 Alternatively, drive along the Mallee Track and stop for a walk and a picnic.
 Keep your eyes out for kangaroos and emus.
 Please check the Katarapko Campground website first for any updates on road conditions.

 - Walk up Sugarloaf Hill at Loch Luna Game Reserve.
 Access from campsite 6 area.